fortinetdev/terraform-provider-fortios/website/docs/r/fortimanager_jsonrpc_request.html.markdown

 The following arguments are supported:

 * `json_content` - (required) JSON RPC request, which should contain 'method' and 'params' parameters.
-* `output_file` - Output file, which is used for recording data when executing 'read' operation. default: "./jsonrpc_output.txt".
+* `output_file` - Output file, which is used for recording data when executing 'read' operation. default: "jsonrpc_output.txt".

 ## Attributes Reference
 The following attributes are exported: